-As a teenager, I often doodled in poems to fill in moments of tension or of boredom.
-In the winter of 2015, in a fever dream and desperately needing a safe way to hold my emotions, I wrote a poem entitled, “a house and a storm“.
-Since then, I have been using poetry to not only release into my writing moments of delirium and anxiety, but I continue to be inspired by new ways to tell my story as a woman of colour.
+As a teenager, I often doodled in the form of poems to fill moments of tension or boredom.
+In the winter of 2015, in a fever dream and desperately needing a safe way to hold my emotions, I wrote a poem entitled, “a house and a storm“, and this began a more structured practice of writing.
+Since then, I have been using poetry to release moments of delirium and anxiety, and I continue to be inspired by new ways to tell my story as a woman of colour.

-This year I plan to complete my manuscript, a collection of my poetry, and have been met with encouragement and love from other local artists and women of colour.
+This year I completed a collection of my poetry that I hope to get published, and have been met with encouragement and love from other local artists and women of colour.
 I continue to be thankful to be part of this beautiful connection that is created through the sharing of our vulnerability, and I am awestruck by the magic that continues to surround me in this world of joy and madness.

-My other hobbies include playing the ukulele, and killing it on the dance floor.
+My other hobbies include playing the ukulele, hiking, and killing it on the dance floor.

-My artistic practice is always interconnected with my full-time job as a youth educator.
-With a Bachelor’s in Social Work, I have extensive experience in youth work and community organizing.
+My artistic practice is interconnected with my full-time job as a youth educator.
+With a Bachelor’s in Social Work and working in the field since 2011, I have extensive experience in youth work and community organizing.
 I currently work at the South Asian Women’s Community Centre as the Youth Programs Coordinator.
-I know the value of arts-based approaches in empowering marginalized communities and creating programming that is not only safe and promotes well-being, but also allows for the space to share the stories of people of colour and discovering old and new ways of telling our stories.
+I know the value of arts-based approaches in empowering marginalized communities and creating programming that is not only safe and promotes well-being, but also allows for the space to share the stories of people of colour and discovering old and new ways of storytelling.

 I currently facilitate programming in high schools across Montreal, consisting of educational workshops, support groups, and creative self-expression workshops.

-For bookings for workshop facilitation or performances, please visit my Contact page.
+For bookings for performances, please visit my Contact page.

 I offer my experience as a youth educator, community organizer and artist in the form of facilitation for a wide variety of workshops.
-Contact me to see if I am a good match for you!
+Visit my Workshops page, and contact me to see if I am a good match for you!